 Additionally, the certification is accompanied by a root-cause analysis report.

-The Selected Acquisition Report (a report, known as the SAR, used to provide Congress with information on acquisition programs) noted design immaturity, incorporation of lessons learned from other facilities and funding instability as significant cost drivers for this Nunn-McCurdy breach.
+The Selected Acquisition Report provides Congress with information on acquisition programs, noted design immaturity, incorporation of lessons learned from other facilities and funding instability as significant cost drivers for this Nunn-McCurdy breach.

 In 2010, ACWA’s program manager notified the Under Secretary of Defense for Acquisition, Technology and Logistics of a significant breach by the ACWA program, but after revision, it was reclassified as a critical breach.
 In turn, the Under Secretary notified Congress of the critical breach and initiated the program review process.
 In 2011, following the review, the Under Secretary again certified the ACWA program to Congress.